Default S3 method

 (optional) grid to use for the quadrature.

-definite=TRUE, this can be a vector of the same length asf.- upper
+lower limits of the integration range.
+For definite = TRUE, this can be a vector of the same length as f.

 not used

 should the definite integral be returned (default) or the antiderivative.
-See Description.
+See description.

 Value